PaddlePaddle/docs/docs/install/compile/macos-compile_en.md

 - `registry.baidubce.com/paddlepaddle/paddle:latest-dev`: creates a Docker container with a mirror named `registry.baidubce.com/paddlepaddle/paddle:latest-dev`, /bin /bash starts the /bin/bash command after entering the container.

+Note:
+Please make sure to allocate at least 4g of memory for docker, otherwise the compilation process may fail due to insufficient memory.
+You can set a container's memory allocation cap in "Preferences-Resources" in the docker UI.

 #### 6. After entering Docker, go to the paddle directory:

 ```